sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_Basics.md

 <Button #demoButton title="Tap me!" (click)="increaseTapCount()"></Button>
 ```

-Note that all elements in an Angular template need to be closed by a matching tag.
-Self-closing elements, as you may know them from HTML, or maybe Alloy, are not allowed.
+{{% alert title="💡 Hint" color="info" %}}Note that all elements in an Angular template need to be closed by a matching tag.
+Self-closing elements, as you may know them from HTML, or maybe Alloy, are not allowed.{{% /alert %}}

 In this example, we create a button, setting a property and also setting up an event listener.
 We also set a [template reference variable](https://angular.io/guide/template-syntax#template-reference-variables--var-) that allows you to access a specific element in the corrosponding component.